kreshuklab/go-nuclear/docs/index.md

-# Plant Nuclei Segmentation Pipelines <!-- omit in toc -->
+# Nuclear Segmentation Pipelines <!-- omit in toc -->

-This repository hosts the code and guides for the pipelines used in the paper [_A deep learning-based toolkit for 3D nuclei segmentation and quantitative analysis in cellular and tissue context_](https://doi.org/10.1242/dev.202800).
+The GoNuclear repository hosts the code and guides for the pipelines used in the paper [_A deep learning-based toolkit for 3D nuclei segmentation and quantitative analysis in cellular and tissue context_](https://doi.org/10.1242/dev.202800).
 It is structured in to four folders:

 - **stardist/** contains a 3D StarDist training and inference pipeline, `run-stardist`.
 - **plantseg/** contains configuration files for training and inference with PlantSeg.
 - **cellpose/** contains scripts for training and inference with Cellpose.
 - **evaluation/** contains modules for evaluating the segmentation results.

+and are described in this documentation.

 ## Tools and Workflows

 ### StarDist

-_See [`run-stardist`'s README.md](stardist/README.md) for more details._
+_See [GoNuclear Documentation - `run-stardist`](chapters/stardist/index.md) for more details._

 This is one of the most important contribution of this repository.
 If your nuclei are more or less uniform in shape, please consider using the `run-stardist` pipeline in this repository.
 It generate separate and round instance segmentation masks for your nuclei images.